Lxiangyue/academic-website/content/authors/admin/_index.md

 #  url: https://ev.buaa.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include 3D Reconstruction, SLAM, AR and Deep Learning.
+bio: My research interests include 3D Reconstruction, SLAM, AR, and Deep Learning.

 # Interests to show in About widget
 interests: